-A persistent link, also known as a durable, stable, or permanent link, is a URL that connects directly to a specific full-text article in a library database or electronic journal subscription.
-Persistent links can be placed within Blackboard, course web sites, syllabi and readings lists.
+A persistent link, also known as a durable link, stable link, or permalink, is a URL that connects directly to a specific full-text article in a library database or electronic journal subscription.
+Persistent links can be placed within Canvas, course web sites, syllabi and readings lists.
 They allow students to access articles by linking to OSU Libraries' electronic subscriptions.

-Why would you want to link to articles owned by OSU Libraries rather than copying them directly into Blackboard?
+Why would you want to link to articles owned by OSU Libraries rather than copying them directly into Canvas?

 Copyright is one reason.
-You can link to an article in a database or e-journal and remain copyright compliant, but you cannot always copy an article and upload it to your Blackboard without permission.
+You can link to an article in a database or e-journal and remain copyright compliant, but you cannot always copy an article and upload it to Canvas without permission.
 Failure to follow copyright law can result in fines for the department and for the University.

 You can read more about OSU Copyright Policies on their website.

 Another good reason is that if you link to an article, the database keeps track of how often it is being used.
 The librarians use this information when making decisions about journal or database cuts.
 Let us know the journal is important to you!

 A persistent link is created by the database vendor that allows you to send the students directly to the article.
 Many databases have an option for creating a persistent link.
 In some cases it is just a matter of copying the link and pasting it into Blackboard.
 In other cases it requires adding the proxy information that authenticates students if they are off-campus to use our databases.

 Persistent or permalinks have two parts: